immunefi-team/Bounty_Boosts/DeGate/25906 - [SC - Insight] setDelay function doesnt revert even when the d....md

 # `setDelay()` function doesn't revert even when the delay doesn't exceeds MINIMUM_DELAY

-Submitted on Mon Nov 20 2023 17:43:57 GMT-0400 (Atlantic Standard Time) by @ThreeHrSleep for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 20th 2023 at 23:43:57 UTC by @ThreeHrSleep for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25906